 - Blend in any extra vegetables from the tray into a smoothie to up the ante on nutrition

-I’ve had to accept that with a busy and full life, it can be OK to cut corners – especially when it contributes to bettering your overall health.
+With a busy and full life, it can be OK to cut corners – especially when it contributes to bettering your overall health.
 If you want to eat more vegetables and you don’t have a lot of spare time on your hands, the additional investment in fully prepped vegetables is worth it.
-I promise you, it will help to make a big difference!